tobiasodion/payment-gateway-api/REPORT.md

 - Implementing asynchronous features in the system with dummy data
 - Connecting to a real database

 As the database is a detail, this plan ensured that I focused on the core functionalities before introducing the database.
-Each stage of the implementation involved documentation update, code refactoring error handling and testing to ensure the quality and functionality of the system.
+Each stage of the implementation involved documentation update, code refactoring, error handling and testing to ensure the quality and functionality of the system.

 ## Implementation